 - Feminist Activism and Gender Issues,

 - Micro-finance and business development and

 Additional internship opportunities are also available depending on students’ interest and experience.

-Those interested in the part-time internships for academic credit as part of the semester program must first be accepted to a semester or summer program, and fill out the Southern Africa Internship Application.
+Those interested in the part-time internships for academic credit as part of the semester program must first be accepted to a semester or summer program.

 If you have questions about internships in Namibia, you can contact Linda Raven, Program Coordinator, at email@example.com

 Be sure to check out our internship-related videos (like this one!) at our YouTube channel!